L1ch1v1L/binarytranslateC/README.md

-# binarytranslate
+# BINARYTRANSLATE
+program in C.
-decimal to binary, binary to decimal
+Calculate decimal to binary and calculate binary to decimal.